- About This Module

 Instructional Criterion 3 is helping students identify their strengths and challenges related to self-regulation.
 We all have areas in our lives that we regulate well and areas that challenge us.
 Students are no different.
 Helping them identify what they are not self-regulating well and the components that challenge them when trying to complete the process of self-regulation will increase their ability to improve self-regulation, even when it’s challenging.

 Instructional Criterion 4 provides students with opportunities to practice the process of self-regulation.
 Students need ongoing opportunities to practice the entire process of self-regulation, including all four components.
 Students should implement plans that address each component.
-It is important to note that students can practice the whole process of self-regulation using long or short timeframes, such as a long-term goal for earning a semester grade or a short-term goal for staying engaged in a 50-minute class.
+It is important to note that students can practice the whole process of self-regulation using long or short time frames, such as a long-term goal for earning a semester grade or a short-term goal for staying engaged in a 50-minute class.

-The fifth instructional criterion requires that we provide students with feedback while working to self-regulate.
+Instructional Criterion 5 requires that we provide students with feedback while working to self-regulate.
 As you notice students starting to apply self-regulation, provide specific feedback that includes what they are doing well and where they might improve.

 Instructional Criterion 6 requires providing students with opportunities to reflect on their development of self-regulation, including reflecting on each component.
 For example, students need to consistently reflect on how well their monitoring efforts are going or how well the action steps in their plan affect their progress.
 Asking students to reflect on how well they are addressing each component as they practice the process of self-regulation will help them evaluate their development of self-regulation.